GeotrekCE/Geotrek-admin/docs/contribute/development.rst

 Instance reset
 ==============

-This command will delete all your data in your database.
+This command will delete all your data in your database and media files.
 Also it will reconfigure and load data with default values, as if it was a new instance:

 ::